DIRECTORS

 In her capacity as the UW’s Associate Vice Provost for Academic and Student Affairs, Moy coordinates the institution’s accreditation process, represents the Provost’s Office in specialized accreditations and academic program reviews, and addresses tricampus collaborative efforts and issues.

 John F. Tomasic is an artist-in-residence and journalism instructor at the University of Washington and editorial advisor at the university’s student newspaper.
-He has worked as a reporter and editor for politics, business and academic publications and for a United Nations special commission on war crimes in the former Yugoslavia.
+He has worked as a reporter and editor for politic business and academic publications and for a United Nations special commission on war crimes in the former Yugoslavia.
 He was capitol bureau chief at the Colorado Statesman, president at the Colorado Independent nonprofit digital news outlet and managing editor at the Huffington Post’s 2007-2008 citizen-journalism elections reporting project “Off the Bus.”

 Tomasic has taught undergraduate and graduate students at institutions that include the University of Paris Dauphine, University of California Berkeley and the University of Denver.
-He was the director of the University of Southern California’s digital-journalism outlet and training program “Pop and Politics.”
+He was the director of the University of Southern California’s digital-journalism outlet and training program “Pop and Politics.”s,

 Mengyuan Fu is a junior researcher in the faculty of political science and economics at Waseda University, Tokyo, Japan.
 Her research interests lie at the intersection of STS, science communication, and environmental issues, particularly in the knowledge co-production in new media.
 She received her PhD from the Department of Multidisciplinary Sciences at the University of Tokyo where she focused on a case study of the social construction of microplastics in Japanese public communication.